JohnAllAlong/Just-The-Docs-Team-1-Fork/docs/remote-repositories.md

 - **Pull**: Fetch and merge changes from a remote repository into your current branch.
 - **Clone**: Make a full copy of a repository at its current state.
 - **Fork**: Create a copy of someone else's repository in your own GitHub account.

+# Adding and Configuring a Repo to GitHub
+To save a local Git repository to your GitHub account, create a new repository by way of the "+" button in the top right corner of the GitHub website.